- About Us

 Notice of Nondiscrimination Policy

 Urban Prairie is committed to fostering a fully inclusive school community.
-We actively seek and welcome students and staff of all race, ethnicities, nationalities, religions, socio-economic backgrounds, sexual orientations and spiritual values.
-Urban Prairie does not discriminate on the basis of race, color, national, ethnic origin, or physical disability in the administration of its educational policies, admissions policies, financial assistance programs, and other school-administered programs.
+We actively seek and welcome students and staff of all races, ethnicities, nationalities, religions, socio-economic backgrounds, sexual orientations and spiritual values.
+Urban Prairie does not discriminate on the basis of race, color, nationality, ethnic origin, or physical disability in the administration of its educational policies, admissions policies, financial assistance programs, and other school-administered programs.